-The term cutting weight is for short-term weight loss.
+This is for short-term weight loss.
 This means a wrestler will lose weight and gain it back right after a weigh-in.

 This is a topic that a lot of people are passionate about.
 Some parents and kids are fanatic about dieting to wrestle.
 Others think nobody restrict food and water to compete.
 In my opinion, it really depends on the kid.

 As a general rule, I’m not a big fan of anyone under the age of twelve losing more than a pound or two.
 I realize that you want to teach your son how to be a good wrestler.
 In my opinion you should focus technique instead of how heavy your kid is.

 In my opinion, there is one time when a youth wrestler should drop weight.
 If you have a child that is 5-12 years old and they are obviously over weight (BMI over 27), then as a parent you should definitely have your child lose weight.
 I would do this by changing your families eating habits.